mhowlett/ngx_stub_status_prometheus/README.md

     http {
       server {
         listen 80;
-        location / {
+        location /metrics {
           stub_status_prometheus;
         }
       }
     }

-This will serve status information at the root url path.
+This will serve status information at /metrics.

 Unlike stub_status, stub_status_prometheus does not expose any variables corresponding to the status information.
 If you need these, you can use the stub_status module alongside stub_status_prometheus.
-Note that in doing this, the stub_status directive can be placed in a server context (does not need to be placed in location context).
+Note that the stub_status directive can be placed in a server context for this purpose (does not need to be placed in location context).